 MDM is typically introduced as a method to implement and support mobile data security on smartphones and tablets.
 Most adopting companies are already supporting basic mobile device policies through EAS (see Note 2) before they adopt a more thorough MDM solution.
 This is because they are looking for more detailed mobile data security capabilities and are looking to support more-complex mobile computing and communications processes.
 For 2013 and beyond, the main trends will be:

 Application-based VPN — Using a VPN for every app transaction can drain battery life and also increases data traffic for nonbusiness needs.
-There is a movement to enforce application-based VPN on business apps to guarantee security.
+There is a movement to enforce an application-based VPN on business apps to guarantee security.

 Data containerization — Companies are assessing the opportunity to separate business data from personal data, either by application or by putting it into separate workspaces, as a way to increase data integrity and management, while affording additional privacy to personal data.
 This is especially important for BYOD programs.